 The aim is to keep it clear, simple and focused so the message does not get lost.
 If you have lots of ideas do several different social stories and introduce them one at a time.

 Read the stories at an appropriate time, don’t pull them out as a punishment.
 You need to be calm, patient and positive when sharing the social stories.
 Ensure the environment is comfortable and quiet.
-I tend to read them just before bed or at the table after a meal as these are times I know my child is more likely to pay attention.
+I tend to read them just before bed or at the table after a meal as these are good times I know my child is more likely to pay attention.

 If you have a story about going to the dentist, read it for a few weeks or months before you actually go.
-This will give the child time to digest the information and feel familiar enough with the story to help it make a difference.
+This will give the child time to process the information and feel familiar enough with the story to help it make a difference.

 If you are sharing social stories with children who ask what it is for be honest with them.
 Explain why you are sharing the story with them (you are teaching them something).